SPORT DISPUTE RESOLUTION CENTRE OF CANADA

 Mediation

 Mediation is the use by disputing parties of a neutral third party to facilitate their own resolution of their dispute.
 Mediation only brings a dispute to an end if both parties, with the intervention and assistance of the mediator, are able to come to an agreement that resolves the dispute.
+Mediation is free of charge for disputes arising from the activities of a federally-funded sport organization.

 The mediation process brings some advantages, compared to court battles or even arbitration: